Editorial guide

 Last updated 2026-05-31 · ~7 min read

 The Society of the Plastics Industry created the Resin Identification Code in 1988 specifically so recycling-facility sorters could quickly identify the plastic resin type for processing.
-It was never meant to be a consumer recycling-eligibility label — but because it uses the chasing-arrows triangle that consumers associate with "recyclable", it's been the single most successful piece of accidental misdirection in U.S. waste history.
-The result: residents toss everything with the triangle into the bin, and recycling facilities throw most of it out anyway.
+It was never meant to be a consumer recycling- eligibility label.
+But because it uses the chasing-arrows triangle that consumers associate with "recyclable", it has been the single most successful piece of accidental misdirection in U.S. waste history.
+The result is that residents toss everything with the triangle into the bin, and recycling facilities throw most of it out anyway.

-What follows is the honest, plain-English breakdown of what each #1-7 code actually is, whether U.S. curbside programs commonly accept it, and what to do with the plastics that aren't curbside-friendly.
+What follows is a plain-English breakdown of what each #1-7 code actually is, whether U.S. curbside programs commonly accept it, and what to do with the plastics that are not curbside-friendly.

 The 7 codes, explained